-Jagged Moves is a Minnesota-based performance project company of Jennifer Glaws.
+Jagged Moves is a Minnesota-based performance project of Jennifer Glaws.
 The company is dedicated to creating dance experiences that explore athleticism and conceptual depth that engage, open dialogue, and challenge perspective.
 Our research topics our driven by the activating belief of the social and developmental rewards of the arts.
 Our choreographic endeavors strive to produce frameworks of layered imagery, allowing for multiplicity in perspective, around a singular concept.

 Jagged Moves has been presented at Harvest Chicago Contemporary Dance Festival, Peck School of the Arts - University of Wisconsin-Milwaukee, Rhythmically Speaking (Minneapolis), Kinetic Kitchen (Minneapolis), Patrick’s Cabaret (Minneapolis), Northeast Minneapolis Arts Association (NEMAA) at Northrup King Building, Gallery 332 (Minneapolis), Sans Limites Dance (New York, NY).